 Bible School Construction

 We broke ground on the phase one academic building in Lubumbashi in 2012.
 As construction progresses, it’s been exciting to see the reaction of our pastors in Katanga, where they have been waiting to see a Bible school built on this site for many years.
 “It’s what we always dreamed of,” they say.
-We are so grateful to our partners in the states who have given so generously to help make this dream a reality.
+We are so grateful to our partners in the States who have given so generously to help make this dream a reality.
 The 3,864 sq ft academic building, which provides two large classrooms, four offices, and a library, was completed in 2017.
 Work has now begun on the second phase of construction on this campus, which now has 150 students in four classes (two in the morning and two in the evening)!
 The phase two building will include two large rooms (with moveable partitions) to be used for classrooms, a cafeteria, and/or chapel space as needed; a kitchen, bathrooms, and a small apartment for visiting professors.